thesillypeanut-zz/cloudinary-mongoose-react/README.md

 Alternatively, you can run `npm run setup` in the root directory which runs a script to execute all the above commands (not including starting the mongo database, since it should be run in a separate window).
 This is a shortcut command defined in [package.json](package.json).

+### Cloudinary Account

+Register for a free account [here](https://cloudinary.com/users/register/free).
+In `server.js`, replace the placeholder strings in [lines 24-26](https://github.com/thesillypeanut/cloudinary-mongoose-react/blob/master/server.js#L24-L26) using your credentials found on your Cloudinary dashboard.

 ## Development

 During development, run the following commands to build your React app and start the Express server.
 You should re-run these commands for your app to reflect any changes in the code.
 Make sure mongo is still running on a separate terminal.